cpuguy83/ruby-goroutine/README.md

 ## Implentation

-This library takes advantage of all the great work of [Celluloid::IO](github.com/celluloid/celluloid-io).
+This library takes advantage of all the great work of [Celluloid::IO](https://github.com/celluloid/celluloid-io).
 If you want details on how this is implemented, you should look at the Celluloid::IO link above.

 Cellulid::IO implements duck types of many of the Ruby IO libraries.
 These are implemented with asyncronous IO that can be used without callbacks.
-If you are using this library with any IO, you should use a the Celluloid::IO duck type so the goroutine workers are not blocked by IO.
+If you are using this library with any IO, you should use the Celluloid::IO duck type so the goroutine workers are not blocked by IO.

 ## Usage